xl4sh/Aurora-demos/README.md

 python pull.py -p #yml_file_path -d #storage_path -vm #VBoxManage.exe_path --url_table #url_table_path -r
 ```
 ## Generation of attack scripts:
-The logic of the script is to configure itself based on the parameters provided in the attack_plan.yml file.
+The logic of the script is to configure itself based on the parameters provided in the `attack_plan.yml`.
 The script reads commands and parameters by determining the type of executor specified.
-Additionally, it explicitly extracts arguments marked as Required: true from the exploit and payload sections of the file and outputs them directly into the executable script.
+Additionally, it explicitly extracts arguments marked as `Required: true` from the `exploit` and `payload` sections of the file and outputs them directly into the executable script.
 This design simplifies user configuration and minimizes manual intervention.
 After executing this script, users will obtain a large number of ready-to-run attack scripts, streamlining the setup process and saving operational time

 ```bash
 python generateExecution.py